UNISvalbard/Geo-MOD/_sources/content/lessons/data_acquisition_exercise/data_acquisition.md

 documentation:
     documentation:  # Additional authorisations (if required)

-weather_info:  # to be filled once in the field
+weather_info:  # to be filled in the field
     cloud_cover:  # % of cloud cover
     temperature:  # in degrees Celsius
     wind_direction: